 Build-Your-Own Breakfast Sandwich

-Because their weekend brunch always draws a crowd, we prefer to roll into Highland’s Old Fourth Ward location during the weekday for breakfast or lunch.
-Here, the classic bacon egg cheese sandwich gets a BBL makeover.
-With a selection of daily homemade breads, listen to your impulse to go thiccer.
+The original Highland Bakery location in Old Fourth Ward closed, and we're still unbelievably hurt by it.
+But their GSU and VA-HI locations are open, so our Highland Bakery love can live on.
+At Highland, simple things like a classic bacon, egg, and cheese sandwich get a BBL makeover since the bakery is known for their daily housemade breads.
+So listen to your impulse to go thiccer.
 “A croissant, maybe?”
 No, thiccer.
 “Yes, a heavyweight slab of their famous jalapeño focaccia.”
 Then, of course, play around with the cheese options and pile it higher with more meats if you’d like.
 Because of all the delicious, dreamy bread choices, any sandwich—from the classic grilled cheese on rosemary garlic bread to a reuben on rye—tastes like a bite of happiness.

 Meatball

-Bringing a taste of Venice to Virginia Highlands for years, La Tavola works on many levels during an Atlanta cold spell.
+Virginia Highlands' La Tavola works on many levels during an Atlanta cold spell.
 For starters, things are so snug inside the trattoria that you can almost feel the heat coming off the plates on other tables.
 And then there’s the warming spaghetti.
 While the menu favorite doesn’t look any differently from something you might whip up between streams, the golf ball-sized veal meatballs work so well in the basil-rich marinara sauce that you may never try at home again.